About

 Highway safety improvement projects funded with Highway Safety Improvement Program (HSIP) funds are required to be consistent with New Jersey's SHSP.
 The projects should logically flow from identified SHSP emphasis areas and strategies.

-The NJ 2025 SHSP Vision and Mission
+The NJ 2025 SHSP Mission, Vision, and Goal

 Move towards zero deaths by investing in proven safety countermeasures and promoting a positive culture of safety.